ontoligent-design/polo2/notes.md

+# TODO

+* Schema or template for config.ini
+* Command to set up project
+* Command-line interaction
+* Import dates and other ordinals
+* File i/o handling
+* Visualization (perhaps using Bokeh)

 # Design Notes

 Polo2 is meant to simplify Polo, which now how too many things stuck together.
 Polo2 should be focused on running mallet and putting the results in a sqlite file.
 The main value adds are: